adamisom/collab-canvas/docs/phase3/phase3e-infrastructure.md

 - Anonymous auth is insufficient for production
 - Users need persistent identities
 - Required for comments/annotations (Phase 3F)
-- Enables user profiles with avatars
+- Enables user profiles with identity
 - Industry standard for real applications

 ### What This PR Delivers